rlcheng/raspberry_pi_workshop/README.md

 The program should now be open.
 You should see at the bottom of the screen 115200 8N1.
 This goes back to the option we had included when starting Minicom. `115200 8N1` means that we are operating at a baud rate of `115200` bits per second. `8N1` means 8 data bits, no parity, and 1 stop bit.
 Hardware and software flow control are also off.
 And finally, `/dev/serial0` is the port we are using.
 Raspberry Pi 3 uses `serial0` while other Pis (1, 2 and Zero) use `ttyAMA0`.

+Try the following:
-Now what you can do to test if serial loopack is working is by typing anything on the keyboard.
-You know if its working if whatever you type is printed on the screen.
-Any key you press is sent out on transmit and read back in on receive and Minicom prints the received data on screen.
+- Type on your keyboard.
+You should see what you typed appear on the screen.
+This is text that were sent out on the transmit line and read back in on the receive line.
+- Now try disconnecting one end of the loopback (or the whole cable).
+Try typing something now.
+You will notice that nothing appears on the screen.
+- Reconnect the loopback cable to connect GPIO 14 and 15 again.
+Try typing now.
+Text should now show up again.

 To exit Minicom:
 - press `Enter`